marigroc/pinterest-data-pipeline53/README.md

     "ShardCount": #if($input.path('$.ShardCount') == '') 5 #else $input.path('$.ShardCount') #end,
     "StreamName": "$input.params('stream-name')"
 }](image-21.png)<br>
-6. In /{stream-name} create two more child resources: /record, and /records using the same config as before.
+6. In /{stream-name} create two more child resources: /record, and /records using the same config as before.<br>
 7. In /record create PUT method using the configuration below:<br>
 ![record	PUT	PutRecord](image-22.png) <br>
 ![{